Microsoft funds student game-design project

 The Just Press Play project, an experiment that applies game design principles to the undergraduate student experience at RIT, is being funded by Microsoft Research Connections.
-Microsoft is teaming up with RIT’s School of Interactive Games and Media as part of the company’s Games for Learning Institute, whose mission is to study and create games that are fun, educational and effective.
+Microsoft is teaming up with RIT’s School of Interactive Games and Media as part of the company’s Games for Learning Institute, whose mission is to study and create games that are fun, educational, and effective.

 The Just Press Play project aims to produce a series of steps that encourage student development through achievements and formative feedback in a game scenario.
 A UCLA Higher Education Research Institute study revealed that the emotional health of first-year college students dropped to record lows in 2010, based on the students’ self-evaluations.
-The study also found that students of the digital age are more likely to drop out of college when they see little correlation between material covered in class and its application to a career.
+The study also found that students of the digital age are more likely to drop out of college when they see little correlation between the material covered in class and its application to a career.